KXTR-LP

 KXTR-LP (100.7 FM) is a noncommercial college radio station licensed to Tarleton State University in Stephenville, Texas.
 KXTR-LP broadcasts to the city of Stephenville and the surrounding area, covering more than half of Erath County.
 Rock music classic and modern is played most hours, while hip-hop and rap are played at late hours and overnight.
 Programming also includes educational programming and genre-specific programs aired by students and faculty.

-KXTR-LP and its sister station, KTRL 90.5 FM, are operated by students of Tarleton State University out of the radio station located in the Mathematics building on the TSU campus.
-KXTR-LP's programming is run entirely by student staff and volunteer DJs.
+KXTR-LP is operated by students out of radio studios located in the Mathematics building on the TSU campus.
+KXTR-LP's programming is hosted entirely by student staff and volunteer DJs.
 Students of all majors work together to run the technical and music aspects of the station.